-- C. In general, a UI is easier to learn if it follows established conventions. - 1.
-Menu structures generally follow certain conventions that are so well established that we almost take them for granted, for example: - a) Most applications have a File menu as their first menu.
+- 1. Menu structures generally follow certain conventions that are so well established that we almost take them for granted, for example: - a) Most applications have a File menu as their first menu.
 This is the standard way of specifying file-related operations, including print and quit.
-(Even if there is nothing else that makes sense in a file menu, quit is still normally there.) - b) Likewise, most applications have an Edit menu as their second menu. - (1) If it is meaningful to let the user undo an action, that will normally be the first option in the Edit menu.

-- (2) If it is meaningful to include "cut and paste" in the UI, then the Edit menu with these options is needed. - c) Many applications include a Help menu, which is generally the last menu. - d) Normally, the program should display just one window on the screen (to avoid confusing the user).
+(Even if there is nothing else that makes sense in a file menu, quit is still normally there.) - b) Likewise, most applications have an Edit menu as their second menu. - (1) If it is meaningful to let the user undo an action, that will normally be the first option in the Edit menu. - (2) If it is meaningful to include "cut and paste" in the UI, then the Edit menu with these options is needed. - c) Many applications include a Help menu, which is generally the last menu. - d) Normally, the program should display just one window on the screen (to avoid confusing the user).
 The exception would be a "document-centric" program that lets the user work on multiple documents at once in which case the program will typically have one window per document, and a Window menu that includes the option of selecting different windows.
 Traditionally, this comes just before the Help menu. - e) Other examples?

 - Often, menus will have keyboard shortcuts.
 There are certain traditions related to these - e.g. the shortcut "S" is normally used for Save, "O" for open, "W" for close, "C" for copy, "V" for paste, "X" for cut, and "Z" for undo. - 3.
 Adhering to standard structures like these wherever possible makes learning a new program much easier! - D. In the world of UI design, there are some key terms which you should be familiar with - 1.
-Dialogue (as distinct from "dialog box")
+Conceptual model the mental model the user has of the problem being addressed.